boyangeric/Multi-agent-security-policy-qa/README.md

 ## Dataset

+The **NIST SP 800-53 Rev 5 control catalog** provides a public, structured corpus for experimenting with security-policy retrieval and evidence-based answers.
-The assessment suggests the Hugging Face `AYI-NEDJIMI/nist-csf-en` dataset, but it contains fewer than 110 records while the assessment requires **≥ 500 ingested records**.
-This project therefore uses the **NIST SP 800-53 Rev 5 control catalog** (the canonical superset that NIST CSF maps to), fetched as official OSCAL JSON from [usnistgov/oscal-content](https://github.com/usnistgov/oscal-content).
-After excluding withdrawn controls, **1,014 records** (controls + enhancements, 20 families) are ingested, each with a title, description and category as required.
+The project fetches the official OSCAL JSON from [usnistgov/oscal-content](https://github.com/usnistgov/oscal-content).
+After excluding withdrawn controls, **1,014 records** (controls + enhancements, 20 families) are ingested, each with a title, description and control-family category.
+An ingestion sanity check rejects catalogs yielding fewer than 500 records to catch incomplete downloads or transformation regressions.

 ## Prerequisites